nikbearbrown/NanoLex/Data/NanoLex_2.md

 ### Lexical Dictionary Entry: Graphene Nanoribbon

-#### Definition:\nGraphene nanoribbons (GNRs) are one-dimensional strips of graphene with width on the nanometer scale and lengths that can extend to several micrometers.
+  \nGraphene nanoribbons (GNRs) are one-dimensional strips of graphene with width on the nanometer scale and lengths that can extend to several micrometers.
 These ribbons exhibit unique electronic, optical, and mechanical properties governed by their width, edge shape, and chemical modifications.
 GNRs are primarily utilized in advanced electronic devices, nanocomposites, sensors, and energy storage solutions.

-#### Part-of-Speech:\nNoun Phrase: \"Graphene nanoribbon\" functions as a noun phrase, referring to the specific nanostructured form of graphene.
+the *Part-of-Speech is :\nNoun Phrase: \"Graphene nanoribbon\" functions as a noun phrase, referring to the specific nanostructured form of graphene.

 #### Classification:
  - **Nanomaterials:** Broad class of materials engineered at the nanoscale.